 GRA 1305 Industrial Organization and Economics Consulting

 lndustrial organization (IO) analyses the boundary of firms and the relationship between firms and markets. lndustrial organization constitutes the theoretical underpinning of economics consulting.
-The purpose of this course is twofold: First to give the students a sound theoretical understanding of the field of industrial economics.
-Second to demonstrate how the principals of industrial organization are applied within economics consulting, through real world cases.
+The purpose of this course is twofold: First to enhance the students' understanding of the field of industrial economics.
+Second to demonstrate how the principals of industrial organization are applied within economics consulting, through real-world cases.
 Professionals from the industry will give guest lecturers.

 The aim of this course is to provide a thorough understanding of industrial organization, and of how it is applied within economics consulting.
 Students are expected to contribute in real-world discussion in each specific case studied in the course.